 Young people from 7 up to 15 years old: CHF 10.00

 Adults from 16 years: CHF 18.00

 Groups from 20 paying persons: CHF 15.00 / adult

 The visit to the Kaeserberg begins with a film that tells the story of the realisation of a dream and presents the stages of the museum's 17th anniversary.
 After the film, the visitors are invited to explore the main station of the model railway, and then to view the landscape of the model railway one floor up.

 The visitor will be amazed by the level and degree of perfection offered and the time spent on the model train will not leave him time to discover this extraordinary fresco.
 The total amazement he will feel is accompanied only by the curiosity to discover the countless facets of this "animated painting", whose thousand details have all been treated with special care.

 > Take line 9 in the direction of Jo-Siffert.
-Get off at the stop "Route du Coteau" and walk for 5 minutes.
+Get off at the stop "Rte du Coteau" and walk for 5 minutes.

-> Line 3 in the direction of Jura, to the "Jura Chasotte" stop.
+> Line 3 in the direction of Jura, to the "Jura Chassotte" stop.
 From there its a 10 minute walk.